-At KSHSSA we offer a number of different activities and trips which support the curriculum at various stages and enrich the students overall educational experience.
+At KSHS we offer a number of different activities and trips which support the curriculum at various stages and enrich the students overall educational experience.

-We believe learning can be extended and enriched beyond the classroom and therefore offer a range of opportunities to help your daughter experience different cultures, strengthen friendships and undertake personal challenges.
+We believe learning can be extended and enriched beyond the classroom and therefore offer a range of opportunities to help our students experience different cultures, strengthen friendships and undertake personal challenges.

 Key Stage 3